-Sitka Comprehensive Plan 2030 was developed through a citizen-centered process that encouraged the entire community to contribute to solutions for Sitka's future.
-Interactive public forums, workshops, open houses, portable meetings in a box, community events and commission meetings provided approximately 200 opportunities for direct citizen interaction and unpredented dialogue.
+Sitka Comprehensive Plan 2030 was developed through a citizen-centered process that encouraged the entire community to contribute to ideas for Sitka's future.
+Interactive public forums, workshops, open houses, portable "meetings in a box", community events and commission meetings provided more than opportunities for direct citizen interaction and unprecedented dialogue.
 Complementary outreach ranging from phone calls, online surveys, e-blasts, social media, and many other tools broadened participation opportunities.